Yogeshchowdgund/MyCollections/MyCollections/Angular/1 userDialog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+### Summary
+User Dialog is a simple angular component which is used to send the selected data from the list of data displayed in the popup component(child component) to the parent component and dispaly in table.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.